djphan/c291-Project-1-npyscreen-CarTransactionInterface/README.txt

 # with the add owner button.
 The add owner button will then allow the user to
 # input the new owner's SIN, vehichle serial no, and primary owner status
 #
 # iv.
-The first owner MUST be the primary owner.
-If the user inputs a secondary
+The user can input the owners in any order, however he must have a primary
+# owner before the information is entered into the database.
+An error prompt
-# owner first, an error will prompt the user to enter the primary owner first.
+# will raise if the user does not complete this action.
 #
+# The owner form will auto fill the vehicle serial no for each entry for ease.
+#
 # v.
-The user can continue to add any number of secondary owners after adding the first
-# primary owner.
-#
-# vi.
 If the owner does not exist in the database (i.e. the SIN number is not in the database)
 # an error will be displayed and the user will be prompted to add the owner information
 # to the people's database.
 A new window will popup for the people's form.
 The user can fill
 # in the form and return to the add owner form to complete it.